IAR2: Improving Autoregressive Visual Generation with Semantic-Detail Associated Token Prediction: Experiments

 \subsection{Comparison Results on Image Generation}

-\textbf{Comparison with the State-of-the-arts.} We conduct a comprehensive comparison of our IAR2 model against representative approaches across four major paradigms: GAN-based methods~\cite{biggan,gigagan,stylegan-xl}, diffusion-based methods~\cite{adm,cdm,ldm,dit}, mask-prediction methods~\cite{maskgit}, and autoregressive methods~\cite{vqgan,vit-vqgan,rq,sun2024llamagen,VAR,hu2025iar} on the class-conditional ImageNet benchmark~\cite{deng2009imagenet}.
-As summarized in Table~\ref{tab:main}, IAR2 achieves state-of-the-art performance, reaching an FID of 1.50 and an IS of 286.4, surpassing all existing baselines.
+\textbf{Comparison with the State-of-the-arts.} We conduct a comprehensive comparison of our IAR2 model against representative approaches across four major paradigms: GAN-based methods~\cite{biggan,gigagan,stylegan-xl}, diffusion-based methods~\cite{adm,cdm,ldm,dit}, mask-prediction methods~\cite{maskgit}, and autoregressive methods~\cite{vqgan,vit-vqgan,rq,sun2024llamagen,VAR,hu2025iar,ma2026unitok,npp,wang2025parallelized} on the class-conditional ImageNet benchmark~\cite{deng2009imagenet}.
+As summarized in Table~\ref{tab:comparison with baselines} ($^*$ denotes reject sampling), IAR2 achieves the state-of-the-art performance, reaching an FID of 1.50 and an IS of 286.4, surpassing all the existing baselines.

 Several observations can be made.
 First, while GANs and diffusion models have historically dominated ImageNet generation, our IAR2 consistently delivers superior fidelity and diversity.
 Notably, compared to DiT-XL/2~\cite{dit}, the strongest diffusion baseline, IAR2 \yrexten{improves} FID from 2.27 to 1.50 and improves IS from 278.2 to 286.4, highlighting the scalability of autoregressive transformers when equipped with an effective design.
 Second, relative to recent autoregressive methods such as LlamaGen~\cite{sun2024llamagen} and IAR~\cite{hu2025iar}, IAR2 achieves \yrexten{steady gains} across all model sizes, demonstrating the robustness of our improvements in both semantic modeling and token-level generation. \hut{Thirdly, our work marks a significant leap in both generative performance and computational accessibility.
 IAR2-XXL sets a new state-of-the-art FID of \textbf{1.50} with a 1.5B parameter model, surpassing the larger 2.0B VAR model~\cite{VAR}.
 More strikingly, this was accomplished on a remarkably modest hardware setup of 32 GPUs, in contrast to the 256-GPU cluster used to train VAR.
 This demonstrates that our framework is not only more parameter-efficient but also substantially more resource-efficient, making state-of-the-art image generation more attainable.}